bartoszmodelski/ebsl/docs/notes1.md

+# LIFO Latency
-* Created a bunch of heuristics (`instance.ml`) for improving tail latency of LIFO and they work, e.g.:
+Created a bunch of heuristics (`instance.ml`) for improving tail latency of LIFO and they work, e.g.:

 ```
 ./benchmark_process_packet.exe -scheduler LIFO -num-of-domains 1 -num-of-spawners 1